-For PDF version of the article click here
+(For the PDF version of the article click here )

-We, the human beings, are facing an existential crisis that is global in nature.
-The crisis has many facets that range from personal feelings of loneliness, fear or insecurity, and gender discrimination, to degeneration of modern political institutions, degradation of the environment, and depletion of resources.
+We, as human beings, are facing an existential crisis that is global in nature.
+The crisis has many facets that range from personal feelings of loneliness, fear or insecurity, and gender discrimination, to degeneration of modern political institutions, depletion of resources and degradation of the environment.
 The global nature of the crisis makes it impossible to be solved only by a few individuals or communities.
-A consensus across humanity is necessary to overcome the crisis.
-And we need to ensure, as far as possible, that such a situation doesn’t occur again.
+A consensus across humanity is necessary to overcome the situation.

-To make our consensus enduring we need a fundamental norm that remains relevant across time and space, capable of integrating various human communities, while fully respecting the unique personality of each individual.
-Therefore, the idea of ‘Sovereignty’ becomes the central theme of the present discourse.
+To make our consensus enduring, we need a fundamental norm that remains relevant across time and space, capable of integrating various human communities while fully respecting the unique personality of each individual.
+Thus, the idea of the Self and its Sovereignty becomes the central theme of the present discourse.

-The word ‘Sovereignty’ can have many layers of meaning.
-It could simply refer to the practical or functional self-sufficiency and autonomy of a person or community.
-It could mean the absolute authority of a governing body over itself.
-As understood by the various wisdom traditions of humanity, it could also refer to a state of self-contentment, a freedom from fear or want, resulting from self-understanding.
+The word Sovereignty has many layers of meaning.
+It could refer to the practical or functional autonomy and self-sufficiency of a person or community.
+It could mean the absolute authority of a (governing) body over itself.
+As understood by various wisdom traditions, it could also refer to a state of Self-contentment – a freedom from fear or want – resulting from Self-understanding1.

-In the modern era, the idea of Sovereignty is mostly applied in the context of political philosophy, especially in relation to the sovereignty of the modern political establishment called Nation-State.
-The sovereignty of the Nation-State has both external and internal dimensions.
-Externally it could mean the territorial integrity of a Nation, while internally it could refer to a State’s authority over a population, monopoly over force, control over natural resources etc., within its territory.
+In the modern era, the term is predominantly used in the context of political philosophy, especially to denote the supreme authority of the modern political establishment called Nation-State.
+The sovereignty of the nation-state has both external and internal dimensions.
+Externally, it typically implies the territorial integrity of a nation.
+Internally, it commonly refers to authority over a population, monopoly over force, control over natural resources, etc., within its territory.